Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Connections to quantum gravity

+after restoring factors of $\hbar$ and $c$.
+Eq.~(\ref{DEF}) is a rare formula which combines Planck's constant $\hbar$ with Newton's gravitational constant $G_N$: the exponential prefactor was obtained by Hawking, the sinh follows from developments ensuing from the solution of the SYK model.
+Both terms depend only upon the $T=0$ area of the black hole horizon, $\mathcal{A}_0$, and fundamental constants of nature.
+Note also that there is no dependence upon the electromagnetic coupling, $g_F$.

-As in Section~\ref{sec:schwarzian}, the logarithmic correction to the entropy in (\ref{blackholelog}) translates to the density of many-body states in Eq.~(\ref{syk47}).
-We note that this density of states is very different from that obtained in supersymmetric SYK models and black hole solutions of string theory \cite{Fu:2016vas,Heydeman:2020hhw}: the latter have an exponentially large exact degeneracy of ground states with multiplicity $\sim \exp (\mathcal{A}_0/(4G))$, and a gap $\sim 1/\mathcal{A}_0^{1/d}$ to the first excited state.
-The generic non-supersymmetric situation with an exponentially small level spacing down to the ground state is illustrated in Fig.~\ref{fig:specq4}.
+We note that the black hole density of states obtained above is very different from that obtained in supersymmetric SYK models and black hole solutions of string theory \cite{Fu:2016vas,Heydeman:2020hhw,Boruch:2022tno}: the latter have an exponentially large {\it exact\/} degeneracy of ground states with multiplicity $\sim \exp (\mathcal{A}_0/(4G_N))$, and a gap $\sim 1/\mathcal{A}_0^{1/d}$ to the first excited state.
+Contrast this with the generic non-supersymmetric situation with an exponentially small level spacing down to the ground state illustrated in Fig.~\ref{fig:specq4}.
+Indeed, it was the determination of the density of states of the SYK model which led to the understanding that black holes with AdS$_2$ horizons and no low-energy supersymmetry do not have ground states with an exponentially large degeneracy.